-Each school must maintain an inventory of its moveable assets and set out the basic authorisation procedures for the disposal of assets.
+Each school must maintain an inventory of its moveable non-capital assets and set out the basic authorisation procedures for the disposal of assets.
 The format of the inventory for items over £1,000 and the basic authorisation procedures for the disposal of assets is as set out in the Financial Regulations for Schools.

-Schools are free to determine the format of their inventory for items below £1,000, but the format set out in Financial Regulations for Schools should be viewed as recommended guidance.
+Schools are free to determine the format of their inventory for items worth less than £1,000, but the format set out in Financial Regulations for Schools should be viewed as recommended guidance.
 Schools should register anything that is portable and attractive, such as a camera.